eversinc33/Banshee/README.md

 Banshee banshee = Banshee();
 banshee.Initialize();

-int targetPid = GetDefenderPID();    // this would be your implementation banshee.IoCtlKillProcess(targetPid); // instruct banshee to kill the targetprocess
+int targetPid = GetDefenderPID(); // this would be your implementation banshee.KillProcess(targetPid);   // instruct banshee to kill the targetprocess
 ```

 An example implementation of all the features in a command line client is found in [./BansheeClient/BansheeClient.cpp](./BansheeClient/BansheeClient.cpp):